mbasaglia/glaxnimate/docs/docs/contributing/lottie.md

 If you want more details on the JSON attributes you can also check my [machine-generated documentation](https://mattbas.gitlab.io/python-lottie/group__Lottie.html#details).

+Note that some lottie players require certain JSON keys to be presents before others in the file to play properly.

 # Structure

 ## Animation